We hear hackathon organizers complain time and time again that they just can’t seem to attract enough developers to their hackathon.

 One of the main reasons why developers join hackathons is to work on projects they normally wouldn’t work with people they wouldn’t normally work with.

-That means they want to socialise, network and maybe even make a friend or two at your hackathon!
+That means they want to socialize, network and maybe even make a friend or two at your hackathon!

 That’s why it’s so important to make your hackathon as community-based as possible, especially if it’s a virtual event.